ymushkevych/Southridge-Stock-Exchange/[MARKDOWN] On the Inner Workings of the Southridge Stock Exchange_ Why Financial Literacy is Important and How Can We Effectively Teach it.md

 	This ensures that stocks with higher buy bids (people being willing to buy shares for prices significantly above baseline valuation), high diversity (a wide variety of people are investing in the stock), and high group biases (unproportionately high amounts of transactions compared to other stocks) are more likely to be classified as experiencing a bubble than other stocks.
 	Using the bubble rating of a stock, a random value is generated known as the bubble chance*\[Figure 9\]*.
 This will be used to determine how likely it is that the bubble will continue to grow before bursting.
 If the price of share exceeds $2,000, if a randomly generated number between 1 and 100 is less than or equal to the bubble chance, nothing happens.
 Otherwise, the new share price is recalculated as the previous value minus the calculated change in share price divided by 1.4.
 For $1,500, the penalty is the calculated change in share price divided by 2, and for $1,000, the penalty is the calculated change in share price divided by 2.4.
 This means that the higher the price of a share, the more it drops by if the bubble bursts.
 	It is important to note that in the SSE bubbles don’t burst like they do in traditional markets.
 If on one day the price of share rapidly falls, it may still surge back up to $1,000, $1,500, $2,000, or even more the next.
 This system is designed only to prevent as many stocks as possible from having unrealistically inflated share prices.
 However, stocks that recently dropped in price are more likely to continue dropping, especially if they have low bubble ratings.
-	**Indexes.** As mentioned, the exchange is evaluated partially by two independent indices: the Thurman Index and the Walker Index.
+	**Indices.** As mentioned, the exchange is evaluated partially by the Thurman Index.
-The Walker Index is the simpler of the two to understand.
-The index tracks the top 8 valued stocks in the exchange by price, given that the stock is active.
-Every Monday, assuming the exchange is open and has updated, the Walker Index updates.
+The Thurman index takes into account how much a stock’s price has changed, what percent of the total transactions come from that stock, and what trend is the stock following.
-The Thurman index takes into account how much a stock’s price has changed, what percent of the total transactions come from that stock, how likely the business associated with the stock is to continue growing, and a bias factor based on the personal interests of the manager of the Thurman Index.
+The SSE also takes into account 3 “security stocks.”
+These are evaluated as the 3 stocks that have been at the top of the market the most.
+The SSE attempts to trend the other share prices to the average of the security stock share prices.
+Additionally, the security stocks have no upper limit unlike other stocks, but are more responsive to stimuli and can vary in value wildly.

 ## **Designing a Study**